xz-stjude/idcov/README.md

 cat idcov_docker_image.tar.gz | gunzip | docker load
 ```

-Confirm by typing `docker images` in your shell.
+Confirm success by typing `docker images` in your shell.
 You should see a new image
 tagged "idcov" appearing in the list.

 ### 5. Start the server